-Anyone that keeps ducks can attest to the moment of shear panic every summer when they go about their morning chores only to find HUGE amounts of fluffy feathers covering the run and duck house.
-My mind immediately jumps to the worst conclusion – a predator attack – until my ducks waddle up to me happily quacking for their breakfast.
+Anyone that keeps ducks can attest to the moment of sheer panic every summer when they go about their morning chores only to find HUGE amounts of fluffy feathers covering the run and duck house.
+My mind immediately jumps to the worst conclusion – a predator attack.
+Then my ducks waddle up to me happily quacking for their breakfast.
 So what is going on with the ducks and where do all these feathers come from?

 Early Spring Molt

 You might be worried that all this molting will leave your ducks running around naked, but amazingly it doesn’t.
-Ducks still need their sleek, waterproof top feathers to keep them afloat in the water, so those feathers are just gradually replaced over the year.
+Ducks still need their sleek, waterproof top feathers to keep them afloat in the water.
+The top feathers just gradually are replaced over the year.
 Other than your drakes changing color and the feathers about, to look at them, you might not notice the molt.
 If you are familiar with chicken molting, there is usually no mistaking a bedraggled, bare skinned molting chicken!
-Duck’s summer molt usually lasts about two weeks, compared to chicken molts which can last for months – ducks really are hard core molters!
-The other sign your ducks are molting is a slow down in egg production.
-After egg production, regrowing feathers is the next largest nutritional drain and it’s just too taxing on their system to both lay daily eggs & regrow feathers.
-In the natural, wild duck life cycle this works out perfectly as during this post breeding season period, most wild hens are busy raising ducklings at this time of year anyway (and who has time to lay eggs when you are chasing after ducklings?).
+Duck’s late summer molt usually lasts about two weeks.

 How can you help your ducks during molting?